ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 client-server interactions.
 Active open is supported by this interface through the Initiate action:

-Connection.Initiate(Preconnection)
+Connection := Preconnection.Initiate()

-Before calling Initiate, the caller must have initialized the Connection during the pre-establishment phase with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
-After calling Initiate, no further parameters may be bound to the Connection, and no subsequent establishment call may be made on the Connection.
+Before calling Initiate, the caller must have populated a Preconnection object with local and remote endpoint specifiers, as well as all parameters necessary for candidate selection.
+After calling Initiate, no further parameters may be bound to the Connection.
+The Initiate() call consumes the Preconnection and creates a Connection object.
+A Preconnection can only be initiated once.

 Once Initiate is called, the candidate Protocol Stack(s) may cause one or more transport-layer connections to be created to the specified remote endpoint.